Generalized Fast Decoding of Polar Codes: Generalized Fast Decoding

 Then, the Rate-C node is decoded under SC, obtaining the partial sum vector $\bm{\beta}^\text{r}$.
 In the case that the Rate-C node is a special node, partial sums can be computed through fast decoding techniques.
 Finally, the partial sum vector $\bm{\beta}$ of the G-Rep node is given by

 Several special nodes identified in the past are particular cases of the G-Rep node class: aside from the straightforward Rep node, also Type-I, Type-II and Type-V nodes fit into this category, as long as all information bits are found in the rightmost child node.
+In \cite{Ercan_SIPS17}, the G0R nodes proposed to merge operations in hardware implementations of fast-SSC decoders are G-Rep nodes for $t=p$, $t=p+1$ and $t=p+2$.